 How Does Divorce Mediation Work?

-A specially trained, neutral facilitator (a mediator) assists couples in arriving at a fair and equitable agreement.
+As a specially trained lawyer specializing in divorce mediation, Cyndy acts as a neutral facilitator (a mediator) to assist couples in arriving at a fair and equitable agreement.
 Discussions are confidential, in a private setting and are guided by the mediator.
 The participants are empowered to make decisions, and any agreement must be acceptable to both parties.

 Divorce mediation addresses the development of a parenting plan, the distribution of assets and liabilities, and a plan for financial support.
-Upon the successful conclusion of the divorce mediation, Cyndy, as an attorney, will prepare the Separation Agreement and the legal divorce documents can then be drafted and filed.
+Upon the successful conclusion of the divorce mediation, Cyndy, as a lawyer in NY, will prepare the Separation Agreement and the legal divorce documents can then be drafted and filed.

 How do I budget for Divorce Mediation?